A Sunday in the centro historico of CDMX (Mexico city)

 For hand made Mexican products, I prefer going to a market to have all the options gathered in one place.
 But boy, are the Mexican handicrafts pretty!
 Especially the embroidery, Hello boho chic beach looks!

-Well you won’t be experiencing a real CDMX Sunday unless you buy somme street food: ice cream, potato chips, crackers, huarachas, juices, fruits, grilled corn cobs, nuts and seeds… I will dedicate a whole article to street food because it’s a huge part of the local culture.
+Well you won’t be experiencing a real CDMX Sunday unless you enjoy some street food: paletas, potato chips, crackers, chicharron, huarachas, juices, fruits, grilled corn cobs, nuts and seeds… I will dedicate a whole article to street food because it’s a big part of the local culture.

 Thank you for reading and let me know if there is anything specific that you want me to investigate about the city while I’m here.